ijmhd/ijmhd.github.io/_publications/2015-10-01-paper-title-number-3.md

 paperurl: 'http://academicpages.github.io/files/paper4.pdf'
 citation: 'Your Name, You.
 (2015). &quot;Paper Title Number 3.&quot; <i>Journal 1</i>.
 1(3).'
 ---
-This paper is about the number 3.
-The number 4 is left for future work.
+This paper is about the the magnetospheric topology of Jupiter.

 [Download paper here](http://academicpages.github.io/files/paper3.pdf)

-Recommended citation: Your Name, You.
+# Recommended citation: Your Name, You.
 (2015).
-"Paper Title Number 3." <i>Journal 1</i>.
+"How Jupiter’s unusual magnetospheric topology structures its aurora." <i>Journal 1</i>.
 1(3).